heymichellemac/heymichellemac-hugo/content/blog/2022/03/jekyll-count.md

 I have the following tags:

-- Coding
+- coding
-- Creation
+- creation
-- Design
+- design
 - Milestone
-- Productivity
+- productivity

 These serve as the main buckets or topics I talk about most often.
 My niche if you will.